bogdando/oooq-warp/README.md

 [Quickstart](https://git.openstack.org/cgit/openstack/tripleo-quickstart)
 thinking it's running at centos box.

-Some of the included example playbooks omit build/provision steps executed by default, when operated via ``quickstart.sh``.

 It also helps to use the quickstart/extras playbooks off-road, via direct ansible-playbook commands.
 And sometimes it works like a warp jump!